philpolo/rsgen/README.md

 ## Citation

-If you use this work, please also cite:
+If you use this work, please also cite: Coming soon

 ---